 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-bhagavAn, the unconditional master (of all), climbing on garudAzhwAr wander around (fulfilling his desire to serve him), wearing cool thuLasi garland and joyfully engage with those entities that are eternal.
+bhagavAn, the unconditional master (of all), climbing on garudAzhwAr wandesr around (fulfilling garuda’s desire to serve him), wearing cool thuLasi garland and joyfully engaging with those entities who are eternal.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam